 - Do not enable the default certificate, and do not issue a default certificate for live systems.
 The use of a default certificate is generally not appropriate in a production system because access to the dynamic library of the OrbixSSL version installed on the system would allow any client to use the default certificate, even a client from another machine.
-The OrbixSSL dynamic libraries in effect contain the default pass phrase that protects the private key of the default certificate. - If your application requires some interoperability with insecure applications, only allow specifically listed servers and interfaces to be contacted insecurely by your clients.
-Use secure callbacks for clients wherever possible as this is the default setting for OrbixSSL. - Where it is necessary for remote insecure clients to contact OrbixSSL servers that are capable of accepting secure and insecure connections, set the daemon policy to RESTRICTED_SEMI_SECURE_DAEMON (instead of SEMI_SECURE_DAEMON). - The OrbixSSL installation modifies the existing Orbix binaries so that they can use the Orbix binary certificate for authentication purposes.
+The OrbixSSL dynamic libraries in effect contain the default pass phrase that protects the private key of the - If your application requires some interoperability with insecure applications, only allow specifically listed servers and interfaces to be contacted insecurely by your clients.
+Use secure callbacks for clients wherever possible as this is the default setting for OrbixSSL. - Where it is necessary for remote insecure clients to contact OrbixSSL servers that are capable of accepting secure and insecure connections, set the daemon policy to RESTRICTED\SEMI\SECURE\DAEMON (instead of SEMI\SECURE\DAEMON). - The OrbixSSL installation modifies the existing Orbix binaries so that they can use the Orbix binary certificate for authentication purposes.
 The permissions on these binaries are readable only by root, but executable by everybody.
-Do not change the permissions to be readable by everybody. - Use the 128 bit or triple DES cipher suites exclusively where possible.
+Do not change the permissions to be readable by everybody. - Use the 128 bit , 256 bit or triple DES cipher suites exclusively where possible.
 The extra time taken to perform the more secure bulk cipher computations does not impact the overall performance of OrbixSSL applications significantly.
 The security of an SSL application is only as strong as the weakest cipher suite that it is prepared to support.
 Consider the presence of stronger cipher suites as an optional service for more discerning applications that wish to communicate with your application.

-• An RSA key size of at least 1024 bits is recommended for most secure applications.
-1024 bit keys are significantly slower to use than 512 bit keys but they greatly increase the security of systems.
+An RSA key size of at least 1024 bits is recommended for most secure applications.
+2048-bit key sizes can also be used.
+1024/2048 bit keys are significantly slower to use than 512 bit keys but they greatly increase the security of systems.
 The use of SSL session caching helps to minimize the number of public key computations.